When you create a downlink port on a tier-1 logical router, the port serves as a default gateway for the VMs that are in the same subnet.

 Verify that a tier-1 logical router is configured.
 See Create a Tier-1 Logical Router.

-- Assign a name for the logical router port.
+- Enter a name for the router port and optionally a description.

 - Select whether this attachment creates a switch port or updates an existing switch port.

 If the attachment is for an existing switch port, select the port from the drop-down menu.